grafana/grafana-infinity-datasource/docs/sources/setup/installation.md

   - https://github.com/grafana/grafana-infinity-datasource/releases/download/v2.4.0/yesoreyeram-infinity-datasource-2.4.0.zip;yesoreyeram-infinity-datasource
 ```

-## Install using docker
+## Install using Docker

-With docker, you can install the plugin using the following command.
-This will download the latest published version of the plugin from grafana plugins directory.
+With Docker, you can install the plugin using the following command.
+This will download the latest published version of the plugin from Grafana plugins directory.

 ```shell
 docker run -p 3000:3000 -e "GF_INSTALL_PLUGINS=yesoreyeram-infinity-datasource" grafana/grafana-enterprise:10.2.3
 ```

-If you need to install a custom version of the plugin with docker, use the following command.
+If you need to install a custom version of the plugin with Docker, use the following command:

 ```shell
 docker run -p 3000:3000 -e "GF_INSTALL_PLUGINS=https://github.com/grafana/grafana-infinity-datasource/releases/download/v2.4.0/yesoreyeram-infinity-datasource-2.4.0.zip;yesoreyeram-infinity-datasource" grafana/grafana-enterprise:10.2.3